xhalo32/YubiKey-Guide/guide.typ

 The latter one may be more insecure as raw socket is just forwarded (not like `S.gpg-agent.extra` with only limited functionality; if `ForwardAgent` implemented by OpenSSH is just forwarding the raw socket, then they are insecure to the same degree).
 But for the latter one, one convenience is that one may forward once and use this agent everywhere in the remote.
 So again, proceed with caution!

 For example, tmux does not have environment variables such as `$SSH_AUTH_SOCK` when connecting to remote hosts and attaching an existing session.
-For each shell, find the socket and `export SSH_AUTH_SOCK=/tmp/ssh-agent-xxx/xxxx.socket`.
+For each shell, find the socket and ```bash export SSH_AUTH_SOCK=/tmp/ssh-agent-xxx/xxxx.socket```.
 However, with `S.gpg-agent.ssh` in a fixed place, it can be used as the ssh-agent in shell rc files.

 ==== Use ssh-agent

 You should now be able to use `ssh -A remote` on the _local_ host to log into _remote_ host, and should then be able to use YubiKey as if it were connected to the remote host.
-For example, using e.g. `ssh-add -l` on that remote host will show the public key from the YubiKey (`cardno:`).
+For example, using e.g. ```bash ssh-add -l``` on that remote host will show the public key from the YubiKey (`cardno:`).
 Always use `ForwardAgent yes` only for a single host, never for all servers.

 ==== Use S.gpg-agent.ssh